swiftlang/swift-java/USER_GUIDE.md

 }
 ```

-Note that we are passing the Jar file in the `classPath` argument when initializing the `JavaVirtualMachine` instance.
+Note that we are passing the Jar file in the `classpath` argument when initializing the `JavaVirtualMachine` instance.
 Otherwise, the program will fail with an error because it cannot find the Java class `com.gazman.quadratic_sieve.primes.SieveOfEratosthenes`.

 ### Downcasting